 \section{Introduction}

-The Brauer group of a field $K$ classifies the central simple algebras over $K$.
-In \cite{Gr1,Gr2,Gr3}, Grothendieck generalized the definition of Brauer groups to schemes and established them as important invariants in algebraic geometry.
-The study of cohomological invariants of schemes has since been extended to those of stacks, beginning with Mumford's calculation $\Pic((\eem_{1,1})_k)\cong \Z/12$ where $k$ is a field with characteristic not 2 or 3; see \cite{mumford-picard}.
+The Brauer group of a field $k$ classifies the central simple algebras over $k$.
+In \cite{Gr1,Gr2,Gr3}, Grothendieck generalized the definition of Brauer groups to schemes and established them as important cohomological invariants in algebraic geometry.
+The study of cohomological invariants of schemes has since been extended to those of stacks, beginning with Mumford's calculation $\Pic((\eem_{1,1})_k)\cong \Z/12$, where $k$ is a field with characteristic not 2 or 3; see \cite{mumford-picard}.
 This calculation has been extended by Fulton and Olsson \cite{fulton-olsson} to the case of an arbitrary reduced base, while Niles \cite{Niles} performed a similar calculation for the covers $\eey_0(2)$ and $\eey_0(3)$.
 More recently, there has been some interest in computing Brauer groups of algebraic stacks.
-For example, Lieblich \cite{lieblich2011period} computed the Brauer group of $\Br(B\mu_n)$ over a field and applied it to the period-index problem and Santens \cite{santens2023brauermanin} computed the Brauer group of certain stacky curves in his work on the Brauer-Manin obstruction for them.
+For example, Lieblich \cite{lieblich2011period} computed the Brauer group of $\Br(B\mu_n)$ over a field and applied it to the period-index problem, and Santens \cite{santens2023brauermanin} computed the Brauer group of certain stacky curves in his work on the Brauer--Manin obstruction for them.

-A fundamental Deligne-Mumford stack is the classifying space of elliptic curves.
+A fundamental Deligne--Mumford stack is the classifying space of elliptic curves.
 In their paper \textit{The Brauer group of the moduli stack of elliptic curves}, \cite{AM}, Antieau and Meier compute the Brauer group of $\eem_{1,1}$, the moduli stack of elliptic curves, over various bases of arithmetic interest.
-Their main result is that over $\Spec \Z$, $\Br(\eem_{1,1})=0$.
+Their main result is that over $\Spec(\Z)$, we have $\Br(\eem_{1,1})=0$.
 In addition to this, they were also able to compute the Brauer group of $\eem_{1,1}$ over $\Q$, over finite fields of characteristic not $2$, and over algebraically closed fields of characteristic not $2$.
-These latter computations were supplemented by Shin \cite{Shin} who computed $\Br(\eem_{1,1,k})$ whenever $k$ is a finite or algebraically closed field of characteristic $2$, using the coarse space map.
+These latter computations were supplemented by Shin \cite{Shin}, who computed $\Br(\eem_{1,1,k})$ whenever $k$ is a finite or algebraically closed field of characteristic $2$, using the coarse space map.
 The notes \cite{meier-cs} further explore using the coarse space map for computing Brauer groups.
 The approach initiated in Meier's notes is developed further in a follow-up to this paper \cite{achenjang-brauer} by the first author.
 Additionally, in \cite{dilorenzo2022cohomological}, the authors compute $\Br(\eem_{1,1,k})$ over any field $k$.
 We are not aware of any other papers computing Brauer groups of stacky modular curves.